PavelBDM/City-QoL-analylis/README.md

-# Coursera_Capstone
+# Capstone project
-This repository is created for Coursera Capstone project
+This repository is created for Data Science professional certification Capstone project